MTG/saraga/docs/index.md

 ## File formats

 ## License
 The audio, metedata, annotations in the collections and the code in this repository are released under different open licenses.
-Please see [LICENSE](LICENSE) file for more details.
+Please see [LICENSE](../LICENSE) file for more details.

 ## Contributors
 Several people and institutions ahve contributed to the Saraga data collections.
-Please see the list of [contributors](contributors.md) for more details
+Please see the list of [../contributors](contributors.md) for more details